rails/rails/guides/source/active_record_validations.md

 end
 ```

-Both helpers allow the use of dynamic validation through methods that return an
+Both validators allow the use of dynamic validation through methods that return an
 enumerable.
 Here’s an example using a proc for `inclusion`:

 ```ruby